 Now you’ve heard from the soon-to-be class of 2021, it’s time to meet the class of 2020.
 Margaret is part of this unique student cohort – as she headed off to college in the midst of a global pandemic.
-Here, she reflects on what that was like, giving her perspective on distance learning and virtual activities.
-She also reveals what she bought in those crucial Back to School months, and highlights how brand presence on campus shapes her college experience.
+Here, she reflects on what that was like and reveals what she bought in those crucial Back to School months.
+She also highlights how brand presence on campus shapes her college experience.

 What were you most excited about when starting college?